-I believe that every person has tremendous potential and strength they can access when provided with the right environment.
+I believe that every person has tremendous potential and strength that they can access when provided with the right environment.
 Sometimes, it's a matter of uncovering what is getting in the way of this natural process.
-At times, the struggles can run very deep, which is why it is so important to find the right setting where you feel comfortable and safe.
+At times, the struggles can run very deep, which is why it is so important to find the right setting where you feel comfortable and safe to explore the trauma.

 Have you done any research-based work that you found particularly exciting?
 How does it inform your practice today?

 In my research at Columbia University, I have witnessed the profound impact a person’s perceptions have on their reality.
 This helps build compassion toward my clients in understanding how their worldviews develop.